But you might have to think outside the box.

 Maybe so, but local dispatchers are more familiar with the area and as such, are more qualified to handle emergency situations there.
 They also have a rapport with the troopers and staff in their region that makes for better communication lines.

-Page 2 of 2 - A better solution might be to instead route all 911 calls made within an area to the nearest dispatch center, whether it be a city or county operated one, and allow the dispatcher to work with the appropriate emergency responders.
+A better solution might be to instead route all 911 calls made within an area to the nearest dispatch center, whether it be a city or county operated one, and allow the dispatcher to work with the appropriate emergency responders.
 Cities and counties are looking at combining their 911 services, so why not bring the state in as well?

 Consolidation need not only come about from within the confines of one agency to work; it may pay to think outside the box.